Pxtl/T4.Build/README.md

 ## T4.Build

+### Fork Notes

+This version of T4.Build is forked from https://github.com/jgiannuzzi/T4.Build to update some dependencies and fix a bug or two.

+### Description

 T4.Build is a tool to automatically transform T4 templates during build.

 It is similar to the functionality provided by Visual Studio, except it works anywhere where you have a .NET (Core) runtime installed.